 You may not realize it, but the culture programs you to act just like a freshwater trout.
-It has become such a part of society that the programming goes unnoticed most of the time.
+The programming is so ingrained that it goes unnoticed most of the time.

 When we engage in any media, we are trained to chase the outlandish, the trending items, the flashy things.
 We act just like a school of trout.
 We have short attention spans, just like our fishy friends.
 The anglers who design social programming understand how to manipulate and cultivate psychological triggers to maximize their “return on investment.”